Title

 Section 2: That Chapter 50, Article III, Section 20.3I of the Duluth City Code is amended as follows:

-2. In the RR-1 and RR-2 districts, this use for daycare facilities, small and large, all structures and related parking facilities, and structures other than driveways, are limited to no more than 20 percent of the lot or parcel area;
+2. In the RR-1 and RR-2 districts, this use for daycare facilities, all structures and related parking facilities, and structures other than driveways, are limited to no more than 20 percent of the lot or parcel area;

 3. In the MU-B district, uses shall provide a fenced outdoor exercise area.
 Outdoor exercise areas must be separated from improved public streets, drive lanes, and loading areas by at least 20 feet;